Wairoa schoolgirl wins as youth dominate first day of Golden Shears

 Uncharacteristically, Swann was also only fourth-best in judging on the shearing board.

-However, she slayed the opposition with a near-sheen-clean result with the finished product - incurring just three penalties in judging in the pens.
+However, she slayed the opposition with a near-clean-sheet result with the finished product - incurring just three penalties in judging in the pens.

 Swann won by more than five points overall from eventual runner-up Karl Schoff, of Chinchilla, Queensland.

-There was a big Hawke’s Bay influence all around in the final: third-placed Craw and fifth-placed Grady Collis, from Tauhoa, in Northland, earlier won the MKM Students Challenge for Pukemiro, and fourth and sixth-placed Rebecca Dickson and Bugs Butler were the Tikokino-based Smedley team that was second.
+There was a big Hawke’s Bay influence all around in the final: third-placed Craw and fifth-placed Grady Collis, from Tauhoa, in Northland, earlier won the MKM Students Challenge for Pukemiro, and fourth- and sixth-placed Rebecca Dickson and Bugs Butler were the Tikokino-based Smedley team who finished second.

-Swann, who first shore a full sheep in the Hawke’s Bay Show schools competition in October 2022, had become a regular in recent competitions in the lower and central North Island and had won at Taihape, Marton, Aria and Te Puke since late January.
+Swann, who first shore a full sheep in the Hawke’s Bay Show schools competition in October 2022, has become a regular in recent competitions in the lower and central North Island and has won at Taihape, Marton, Aria and Te Puke since late January.

 She said she goes up to junior class at her next competition, probably the New Zealand Shears in Te Kuiti next month.